5. Writing has a mysterious, alchemical quality, and words have a power that requires respect.

-Or perhaps it is more accurate to say that I love having written.
-The actual process of getting those first words down can be tough, and I empathize with writers when it comes to staring down that blank screen.
-But once I've got them down, I love working with the words until they sparkle.
+The process of getting those first words down can be tough, and I empathize with writers when it comes to staring down that blank screen.
+But it is also a fascinating and mysterious alchemy--the alchemy of words--and once I've got them down, I love working with them until they get as close as possible to capturing the essence of what I'm trying to say.
+I bring that same fascination with the process to my editing.

 The New Normal (EAT magazine essay)